vbeakovic/ExData_Plotting1/CodeBook.md

 </ol>

 ## Files used to import data, after extraction from the zip file
-* ./data/household_power_consumption.txt
+* /data/household_power_consumption.txt

 ## Transformations
-The final data set was obtained reading in the source data set.
-Date and Time varibales were merge into one POSIXct variable.
+The final data set was obtained by reading in the source dataset.
+Date and Time varibales were merged into one POSIXct variable.
 The colum with date and time has been renamed to date_time.
-To conform with tidy dataset principles the Date column has been removed is the date info is now in the date_time variable.
+To conform with tidy dataset principles the Date column has been removed since the date info is now in the date_time variable.
 After tidying the data has been subsetted, the final dataset contains Electric Power Consumption for two days in February 2007. (from 01.02.2007 to 02.02.2007)
-The subsette data have been used to produce the plots.
+The subsetted data have been used to produce the plots.